chamsTmar1/Warari/README.md

-# Warari 👰🤵: User-Friendly Wedding Planner
+# Warari: User-Friendly Wedding Planner 💐💕

 ## Overview

-Warari is a wedding planning application designed for brides/grooms to customize their own wedding in the easiest way.
+Warari is a wedding planning application designed for brides👰/grooms🤵 to customize their own wedding in the easiest way.
 The project consists of two main parts accessible through the login/signup page:

-- **Admin Part**: Allows administrators to manage users, notebooks, musicians, pastry shops, hairdressers, and other aspects related to wedding planning.
+- **Admin Part**: Allows administrators to manage users👥, notebooks📒, musicians🎶, pastry shops🍰, hairdressers💇‍♀️, and other aspects related to wedding planning.
-- **Notebook Part**: Enables brides and grooms to customize their wedding experience through personalized notebooks.
+- **Notebook Part**: Enables brides👰/grooms🤵 to customize their wedding experience through personalized notebooks📒.

 ## Repository Contents